reggi/node-image-learning/readme.md

 There's a ton of these I can come up with, I think I can always keep coming up with new way to iterate over the "best" scores, I think it's important to throw the kitchen sink in and let them all mingle.

-> Todo: I think it's important to save the method / function / algorithm used to generate the numbers, that way it can be slightly bias to the methods that continuously do better.
+> Todo (done): I think it's important to save the method / function / algorithm used to generate the numbers, that way it can be slightly bias to the methods that continuously do better.

+All of these options are now being generated in [`machine-learning-options.js`](./machine-learning-options.js), and their rankings are all present within each run.